techgnosis/k8s-101-workshop/c.deployments_jobs.md

 </p>
 </details>

-### Autoscale the deployment, pods between 5 and 10, targetting CPU utilization at 80%
+### Autoscale the deployment to between 5 and 10, targetting CPU utilization at 80%

 <details><summary>show</summary>
 <p>